Operators of quantum theory of Dirac's free field

 \section{Introduction}

-In the relativistic quantum mechanics (RQM) of Dirac's field one considers traditionally the usual coordinate operator which is affected by zitterbewegung \cite{Th,Zit1,Zit2} and the Pauli-Dirac spin operator whose components generate the rotations of the Dirac representation of the $SL(2, \mathbb{C})$ group \cite{Th} but which are not conserved.
-For this reason many authors struggled to find a suitable {\em conserved} spin operator \cite{Fr,B,FW,FG,Ch,Cz} giving rise to a rich literature (see for instance Refs. \cite{A,A1} and the literature indicated therein).
-Recently we have shown \cite{Cot} that this desired spin operator is in fact known from long time being proposed by Pryce in momentum representation (MR) according to his hypothesis (e) \cite{B}.
+In the relativistic quantum mechanics (RQM) of Dirac's field one considers traditionally the usual coordinate operator which is affected by Zitterbewegung \cite{Th,Zit1,Zit2} and the Pauli-Dirac spin operator whose components generate the rotations of the Dirac representation of the $SL(2, \mathbb{C})$ group \cite{Th} but which are not conserved.
+For this reason many authors struggled to find a suitable {\em conserved} spin operator \cite{Fr,B,FW,FG,Ch,Cz} giving rise to a rich literature (see for instance Refs. \cite{A0,A,A1,A2} and the literature indicated therein).
+As this problem remains of actual interest \cite{Ch1,Ch2,Ch3,Ch4}, we tried to do the next step to quantization \cite{Cot}.
+We observed thus that the spin operator we need is known from long time being proposed by Pryce in momentum representation (MR) according to his hypothesis (e) \cite{B}.
 In fact Pryce studied the relativistic mass-center operator analyzing many possible definitions among them the versions (c), (d) and (e) are of interest in Dirac's theory.
 Each version gives its own specific angular momentum related to a convenient spin operator assuring the conservation of the total angular momentum.
-The hypothesis Pryce(e) is the unique version with correct physical meaning giving a would-be mass-center operator with commutative components related to a conserved spin operator whose components close a $su(2)$ algebra.
+The hypothesis Pryce(e) is the unique version with correct physical meaning giving a would-be mass-center vector-operator with commuting components related to a conserved spin one whose components generate a $su(2)$ algebra.

 Foldy and Wouthuysen have shown later that their famous transformation \cite{FW} leads to the Newton-Wigner representation \cite{NW} in which the Dirac Hamiltonian is diagonal while the Pryce(e) spin and position operators become the aforementioned usual ones.
 Apart the Pauli-Dirac and Pryce(e) spin operators other versions were proposed by Frenkel \cite{Fr}, Pryce(c) and Czochor \cite{B,Cz}, Fradkin and Good \cite{FG} and Chakrabarti \cite{Ch}.
 Among them, only the components of Pauli-Dirac and Chakrabarti spin operators generate $su(2)$ algebras but these operators are not conserved.
 In contrast, the operators proposed by Frenkel, Pryce(c)-Czochor and Fradkin-Good are conserved but their components do not close $su(2)$ algebras.
 For this reason we say that these are spin-type operators.